saraehutch94/github-workflow-documentation/README.md

 17.)
 Save your file.
 Add, commit and push to your master branch.

 18.)
-Checkout to your development branch, and start the process over again from **Step 11**.
+Checkout to your development branch:

 `git checkout development`

+19.)
+Start process over again **Step 11** until project is complete